spenserblack/gengo/HACKING.md

 ## Testing

-Because this project analyzes git revisions, some of the tests are run commits in this project that are unreachable from `main`.
+Because this project analyzes git revisions, some of the tests are run on commits in this project that are unreachable from `main`.
 Make sure to fetch branches that are prefixed with `test/` from this repository.